plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 Some site owners are happy to do this process and that's fine.
 I've been using server logs alone for a year or so since I decided to [remove Google Analytics](https://plausible.io/blog/remove-google-analytics) and before discovering and becoming part of Plausible Analytics.

 But this is not a realistic solution for millions of websites running Google Analytics and donating their visitor and customer data to Google today.
+There is a need for a better plug and play solution.

 ## Are server logs more privacy-friendly than client-side analytics?

 Some data privacy activists often have the opinion of "any analytics are bad, only server logs are good", but server logs are not a fundamentally more privacy-friendly solution compared to JavaScript-based analytics tools.

-The problem with JavaScript-based trackers such as Google Analytics is not the fact that they use JavaScript, it is the fact that they are bloated scripts and that they collect way too much data, set cookies and track and profile people across devices, websites and apps as they browse the web.
+The problem with JavaScript-based trackers such as Google Analytics is not the fact that they use JavaScript, it is the fact that they are bloated scripts and that they collect way too much data, set third-party cookies and track and profile people across devices, websites and apps as they browse the web.
 Then they use these insights on people for personalized advertising purposes.

 But this is not what privacy-friendly, JavaScript-based web analytics such as Plausible Analytics does.